How often should I repot my houseplants?

 Repotting is a key part of caring for your houseplants.
 By regularly checking for signs of being root-bound and repotting every 1-2 years, you’re giving your plants the opportunity to grow stronger and healthier.
 Don’t forget to use fresh, nutrient-rich soil and choose pots with proper drainage.
 Happy repotting!

 This post contains affiliate links.
-As an amazon associate, I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.
+Additionally, as an Etsy affiliate, I may earn from qualifying purchases made through Etsy links.